On groups of units of special and one-relator inverse monoids: Introduction and summary of results

 The purpose of this paper is to undertake a systematic investigation into the groups of units of one-relator and special inverse monoids.
 Throughout there is a particular emphasis on comparing and contrasting these groups with groups of units of special monoids, after the work of Adjan, Makanin, Lallement and Zhang, as well as with one-relator groups themselves; see \cite{adjan,Lallement1974,makanin,zhang:rewriting}.

 The word problem for semigroups defined by a single relation is one of the oldest, most famous and most elementary to state open problems in the broad area of combinatorial algebra.
 It asks whether for every monoid of the form $M=\Mpres{A}{u=v}$, i.e. defined by generators $A$ and a single defining relation $u=v$, there is an algorithm which for any two words $w_1,w_2\in A^\ast$ decides whether or not $w_1=w_2$ in $M$.
-In a seminal paper on the subject \cite{adjan}, Adjan proves, among other things, the following: \begin{enumerate}[leftmargin=10mm,itemsep=1mm,label=\textup{(A\arabic*)}] \item The word problem is soluble for every \emph{one-relator} special monoid, i.e. monoid defined by $M=\Mpres{A}{r=1}$. \item The word problem is soluble for every monoid of the form $M=\Mpres{A}{u=v}$, where $u,v$ are non-empty words whose first letters are distinct and last letters are distinct. \item If the word problem is soluble for all monoids of the form $M=\Mpres{A}{au=av}$ where $a\in A$, and the final letters of $u$ and $v$ are distinct, then the word problem for \emph{all} one relation monoids is soluble. \end{enumerate}
+In his seminal work on the subject in the 1960s and 70s, Adjan proved, among other things, the following: \begin{enumerate}[leftmargin=10mm,itemsep=1mm,label=\textup{(A\arabic*)}] \item The word problem is soluble for every \emph{one-relator} special monoid, i.e. monoid defined by $M=\Mpres{A}{r=1}$; see \cite{adjan}. \item The word problem is soluble for every monoid of the form $M=\Mpres{A}{u=v}$, where $u,v$ are non-empty words whose first letters are distinct and last letters are distinct; see \cite{adjan}. \item If the word problem is soluble for all monoids of the form $M=\Mpres{A}{au=av}$ where $a\in A$, and the final letters of $u$ and $v$ are distinct, then the word problem for \emph{all} one relation monoids is soluble; with Oganesjan \cite{adog78}. \end{enumerate}

 Adjan's proof of \ref{it:A1} and some subsequent developments are of particular relevance for our work, and we outline them here.
 The key feature is a focus on the group of units.
 Specifically, suppose $r$ is decomposed as $r\equiv r_1\dots r_k$, where $r_i$ are non-empty and invertible and of shortest possible length subject to this requirement; we will call such $r_i$ the \emph{minimal invertible pieces} of $r$.
 Then the following holds: